SYBIL

 The liquidation of sovereignty raises questions that political philosophy has never had to answer.

 If you can choose your sovereign, what happens to those who cannot afford to choose?
-The poor, the weak, the stateless — who protects them when protection is a product?
+The poor, the weak, the stateless: who protects them when protection is a product?

 If enforcement is purchasable, what prevents the wealthy from writing rules that benefit themselves and enforcing them against everyone else?
 The state, for all its flaws, was at least theoretically accountable to citizens.
 A private enforcement provider is accountable to customers.

-The Demon has arrived.
 Violence is becoming programmable.
 Sovereignty is becoming liquid.
+The question is what comes next.

 Now we must decide: liquid for whom?